 Chris Woollams, former Oxford University Biochemist added, “Studies like this are crucial to understanding the process in Alzheimer’s.
 Hitherto, drug companies have been unsuccessful because they were just shooting in the dark.
-More work on the gut may even show the solution to Alzheimer’s lies in healing your gut, rather than tackling problems directly in the brain”.
+And because they thought the answer to Alzheimer’s, Dementia and even Parkinson’s lay in the brain.
+It doesn’t.
+We’ve known for a long time now that there’s a gut-brain axis and that the brain microbiome reflects the gut microbiome; good or bad.
+More work on the gut may well show that the solution to Alzheimer’s lies in healing your gut, rather than tackling issues occurring in the brain”.

-Clearly then, the answer lies in the gut and infection.
-Researchers now hope to find out the make-up of the gut in mice with disease and study in what ways they can control the development.
+Clearly then, the answer lies in the gut microbiome and infection.
+Researchers now hope to find out the make-up of the gut in mice with brain disease and study in what ways they could control the development.

-The third study (3) from Researchers at the University of Wisconsin showed that humans with Alzheimer’s had decreased overall levels of gut bacteria and a reduced diversity.
+The final study (4), this time from Researchers at the University of Wisconsin, showed that humans with Alzheimer’s had decreased overall levels of gut bacteria plus a reduced diversity.
 In particular, patients developing Alzheimer’s disease had lowered levels of the species Firmicutes.
-They hypothesised that the way to prevent and treat Alzheimer’s and dementia actually lay in the gut, not the brain.
+They too hypothesised that the way to prevent and treat Alzheimer’s and dementia actually lay in the gut, not the brain.

-You can find out more about the role of your gut in chronic illness, and particularly how to heal your gut starting today in our easy-to-read book ‘Heal your gut – heal your body’.
+Find out more about the role of your gut in chronic illness, and particularly how to heal your gut, here ….